Rhode Island Birth Defects Registry (216-RICR-10-10-3)

 6. “Director” means the Director of the Department of Health.

-8. "Health care practitioner", as used in these Regulations, means a physician, physician assistant, certified registered nurse practitioner, or midwife who provides primary care to children five (5) years of age and younger.
+8. "Health care practitioner" means a physician, physician assistant, certified registered nurse practitioner, or midwife who provides primary care to children five (5) years of age and younger.

 9. “Primary care” means the basic or general health care furnished by a practitioner who is responsible for the overall and ongoing coordination of a patient’s health care.
 In most instances, primary care is focused on the point at which a patient first seeks assistance from the health care system for non-emergency services.